RetMap/breathe-easy/README.md

-A tool to help people understand the ai quality at their location
+A tool to help people understand the ai quality at their location.